 Recover deleted emails in Office 365 – instruction for users

 In many cases, users can recover a deleted email by themselves within their Office 365 account.
-Once a user has noticed that they accidentally deleted an email, he or she can restore it directly from the Deleted Items folder.
-If the email was e.g. hard deleted (using a Shift+Delete key combination) or removed from the Deleted Items folder by a user or a retention policy, it needs to be recovered from the Recoverable Items folder.
+Once a user has noticed that they accidentally deleted an email, they can restore it directly from the Deleted Items folder.
+If the email was e.g. hard deleted (using the Shift+Delete key combination) or removed from the Deleted Items folder by a user or retention policy, it needs to be recovered from the Recoverable Items folder.
 Follow the steps below to recover deleted items from the Deleted Items folder or Recoverable Items folder:

-Method 1: Recover emails from Deleted Items folder:
+Method 1: Recover emails from the Deleted Items folder:

-- In your Office 365 account, go to the Mail app.
+- In your Office 365 account, go to Outlook on the web.

 - On the left folder pane, go to the Deleted Items folder and click on it.

-- In the Deleted Items folder, find the message you want to restore and right-click on it.
-In the resulting window, extend the Move option and select Inbox (or Move to a different folder… if you want to move that email to a different location).
+- In the Deleted Items folder, find the message you want to restore and right click it.
+In the window that opens, use the Restore or Move options to recover a deleted item.

 - Now, the deleted email should be moved back to your Inbox.

 But what if a deleted email is not present in the Deleted Items folder anymore?
 Then, you can search for that email in the Recoverable Items folder.
 You can reach it by clicking the Recover items deleted from this folder button.

 Method 2: Recover items from the Recoverable Items folder: